 Secure loose strap ends so they don’t vibrate in the wind.

-Use hood and trunk anchor loops on your bow and stern lines if you don’t have hooks.
+Use looped hood and trunk anchor straps on your bow and stern lines if you don’t have hooks.

 Never use bungee cords.
 Bumps and wind cause them to stretch, and your kayak can easily fly off the roof.
 (We’ve actually seen it happen!)